 1. Establishing The Rules Of Engagement

-Provide clarity by clearing up the assumptions that staff may or may not have about social intranet usage at work by clearly spelling out how to use it.
-Rather than let employees walk around on eggshells, articulate upfront what is and isn’t OK to be sharing on the platform.
+Provide clarity by clearing up the assumptions that employees may or may not have about social intranet usage at work by clearly spelling out how to use it.
+Rather than let workers walk around on eggshells, articulate upfront what is and isn’t OK to share on the platform.

-Some of the main areas to clarify are around confidentiality, external regulations, and formality.
+The main areas to clarify are around confidentiality, external regulations, and formality.
 The first two areas are relatively straightforward and usually quite industry and organization-specific.
 For example, you may not be allowed to disclose the details of upcoming tenders to other departments in your business while they are still in an RFP process.
 Clarifying these expectations is as simple as pulling together straightforward, readable guidelines on what is confidential and what isn’t.
-And make sure this is common knowledge to staff.
+And make sure this is common knowledge to the entire workforce.

-Striking the right balance of formality and informality is one of those make or break areas for your intranet.
+Striking the right balance of formality and informality is one of those make-or-break areas for your intranet.
 Our advice is to err towards informal.
 There’s a time and a place for formal messages and staff memos.
-A social intranet is about letting down some of the more rigid structures and allowing communication to flow.
+A social intranet is about breaking down more rigid structures and allowing communication to flow.
 Do this, and you’ll get the most creativity and engagement from your workforce.

 2. Defining The Purpose

 Remember the lens that staff are viewing the intranet through.
-For example, millennials won’t inherently know why they are supposed to be using social intranets.
+For example, millennials won’t inherently know why they should use social intranets.
 They may assume it is for the same purposes as the likes of Facebook and Twitter and want to steer clear.
-Or they may think it is for some other work-related purpose which they don’t quite understand, and as a result, don’t engage.
+Or they may think it is for some other work-related purpose that they don’t quite understand and, as a result, don’t engage.
 Cast vision to your teams around the benefits and role of the social platform and ensure that no one misunderstands why it exists in the first place.

 A few staple benefits of a well-engaged social intranet are improved collaboration, knowledge-sharing, prevention of duplication, increased feeling of connection, more innovation, and employee engagement.
-Decide which of these is most relevant to your organization and communicate it clearly as the purpose of your intranet.
-This creates paths for better employee engagement.
+Decide which of these is most relevant to your organization and communicate it clearly as the intranet’s purpose.
+This creates pathways to drive employee engagement.

 3. Leading By Example

-By communicating in an informal, personal manner on your intranet, managers both model behavior and create an additional incentive to engage more on the platform.
+By communicating in an informal, personal manner on your intranet, managers lead by example and create an additional incentive to engage more on the platform.

-Setting an example can be as simple as leaders sharing stories from their own experiences, giving the wider staff an insight into their business at a different level.
+Setting an example can be as simple as leaders sharing stories from their own experiences and giving your people a different insight into the business.
 For example, imagine the effect on engagement if your CEO was to post a selfie with a client saying, “Just received great feedback from the biggest customer of our service.
-Well done everybody!
+Well done, everybody!
 What’s one win you’ve had today?”
-It’s safe to say that this would drive employees to engage with your social intranet and in a productive, appropriate manner.
+It’s safe to say that this would drive employees to engage with your social intranet in a productive, appropriate manner.

 Social Intranets In Action: How Companies Are Using Them In Practice

-As we have seen, social intranets are primarily used to drive internal communications, enhance employee engagement and team collaboration.
+As we have seen, social intranets are primarily used to drive internal communications, enhance employee engagement, and spur team collaboration.
 However, it doesn’t just stop there.
 Many businesses are using their social intranets in a variety of innovative ways.
 Here are just a few examples to inspire and motivate you.